DimitarChristoff/primish/README.md

 The main driving force behind primish is to change prime to work in a browser out of the box as well as under nodejs.
-This fork changes the code to work via an UMD wrap w/o any dependencies, so it supports AMD (eg. RequireJS, Almond) as well as simple browser exports to gloabls.
+This fork changes the code to work via an UMD wrap w/o any dependencies, so it supports AMD (eg. RequireJS, Almond) as well as simple browser exports to globals.
 If you don't have an AMD loader and not under NodeJS / browserify, it will export `window.primish`, `window.emitter` and `window.options`, so be careful.
 Another goal has been to bring as much MooTools 1.x sugar into classes as possible.